Balonissimo/balonissimo.com/_flights/alentejo-country-flight.md

 image: /media/evelin.jpg
 summary: >-
   The voucher is perfect as a present.
 It can be send by postal mail (national) or email.
-It has a validity of 1 year and is not rfundable.
+It has a validity of 1 year and is not refundable.
 published: true
 ---